Punctuation: Another Language Problem

 Punctuate Me!view quiz statistics

 "It was a sunny day and it looked like a nice day to go for a walk it being neither cold nor hot so I put on my light sweater and headed out the door with my dog."

 Yes, you can read it, and yes, you can understand it.
 However, there are a couple of separate thoughts within that sentence, and they are all run together.
-A comma, or multiple commas, serve to separate those thoughts (clauses) one from another.
+Commas serve to separate those thoughts (clauses) one from another.
 Now, re-read the same sentence with the commas applied:

 "It was a sunny day and it looked like a nice day to go for a walk, it being neither cold nor hot, so I put on my light sweater and headed out the door with my dog."